THE PARISH OF OUR LADY & ST BENEDICT

 AND NOW FOR THE CHRISTMAS APPEAL!

 We know you will want to give generously and to include Christmas food, goodies and toiletries along with the usual donations of essentials.
+Let’s do all we can to help bring warmth, kindness and hope to families in need.

 NEXT DELIVERY: TUES.
-10th DEC.
+9th DEC.

 DEADLINE for Ampleforth: 12 noon MON.
-9th DEC.
+8th DEC.

 Donations should be left at the back of Our Lady and St Benedict’s Church as always.
 THANK YOU ALL!